B1. Number Sense

 Ask a few teams to present the strategy they used to complete the table for throws made at a distance of 1 metre, as well as to justify their estimation.

-Note: During the mathematical exchange, the choice of teams is very important since it is through the sharing that students will compare their strategies for converting (between a percent, a decimal number and a fraction) with those of other students and to solidify their learning.
+During the math conversation, the choice of teams is very important since it is through the sharing of ideas that students will compare their strategies for converting between a percent, a decimal number and a fraction.
+This sharing will help to solidify their learning.

-After each presentation, encourage other students to add to the mathematical exchange by asking questions and making relevant observations.
+After each presentation, encourage other students to add to the math conversation of ideas by asking questions and making relevant observations.
 If necessary, assist them by asking questions such as:

 • Is this an effective strategy?
 Why is it effective?